 Ever heard of the Pomodoro Technique?
 This is a time management method with which you can break your work down into intervals.
 These are usually 25 minutes in length with a 3 to 5-minute break in between two intervals.
 After four pomodoros, you take a longer break of 15-30 minutes.
 This helps your brain to relax and start the new “sprint” with more energy.

 YouNeedABudget is a personal budgeting program that helps you to control your money.
 The idea behind it is that you become more intentional about what you spend your money on.
 As soon as you get money, you can decide what you want to do with it.
-A goal setting method helps you to stay within your budget and reach your money goals faster.
+A goal-setting method helps you to stay within your budget and reach your money goals faster.

 As a digital nomad, your expenses might be more diversified than before.
 YNAB is a great way to keep track of your money and spend it on the right things.

 I’m not going anywhere without my Maps.me app.
-Before you arrive in a new city, download the according map and you can use it offline once you get there.
+Before you arrive in a new city, download the local map and you can use it offline once you get there.
 This is a great solution for everyone who likes to travel a lot and needs offline maps because often you don’t have mobile internet in a new place.
-Of course, you can create routes and easily find points of interests.
+Of course, you can create routes and easily find points of interest.

 Another benefit is that they have integrated all of the hotels, hostels, and guesthouses you can find on Booking.com and their rating.
 So once you have booked your accommodation on Booking.com you can head over to Maps.me and bookmark the location.
 Never get lost again with this unbeatable system.